Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/tabs_panels.rst

 Position
 --------

-You can change the position of a panel within its region by clicking and dragging it with the :kbd:`LMB` on the grip widget (\:\:\:\:) in the upper right corner.
+You can change the position of a panel within its region by clicking and dragging it with the :kbd:`LMB` on the grip widget (\:\:\:\:) located in Panel Header on the right side.

 Pinning
 -------

-Often it is desirable to view panels from different tabs at the same time.
+Sometimes it is desirable to view panels from different tabs at the same time.
 This has been solved by making panels pinnable.

 A pinned panel remains visible regardless of which tab has been selected.
-You can pin a panel by :kbd:`Shift` clicking its header, or by :kbd:`RMB` clicking on the header and choosing *Pin* in the context menu.
+You can pin a panel by clicking on the pin icon in its header.

-In the image shown to the right, is an example of the *Mesh Options* pinned in the tools tab.
+Panels that do not have a pin icon can also be pined by :kbd:`RMB` and selecting *Pin*, alternatively you use :kbd:`Shift-LMB` on the panel to also pin it.

 Zoom